Medical Insurance

 India

-Is residing in India and his or her Indian passport was issued within past 6 months
+You reside in India and your Indian passport was issued within past six months 1.
+The passport office that issued your passport.

 2. The district police office serving the applicant's place of residence